 - 1. Push the Cycle Control Knob in and turn clockwise to RINSE, as illustrated. - 2.
 Pull the Cycle Control Knob out.
-The washer will fill to selected load size, agitate, drain, and spin.
+The washer fills to selected load size, agitates, drains, and spins.

 Using drain and spin

 A drain and spin may help shorten drying times for some heavy fabrics or special-care items by removing excess water.